iutools/iutools/doc/test-plan.md

  - Try a basic, "happy path" scenario for each app and make sure there are no issues with displaying results on that small of a screen

+ ## Cookie consent

+ - Delete all cookies on localhost
+ - Load any page (except possibly the home page)
+ - Check that a banner appears at bottom notifying you that the site uses cookies.
+ - Click on the 'Read more' link and check that it brings you to an IUTools help page describing our use of cookies
+ - DON'T click the 'Got it' link just yet
+   - Reload the page and make sure the cookies banner is displayed there
+   - Click on 'Got it' link and make sure the banner is NOT there anymore
+   - Load all other IUTools pages and make sure the banner is not displayed.